translate/virtaal/README.rst

 Design principles
 -----------------
 * Good looking
-* Optimise for the most frequent use cases
+* Optimize for the most frequent use cases
 * No necessity for mouse
 * The most important information must be visible by default
 * Only relevant (actionable) widgets should be shown